mythril-forge/homebrew-spells/README.md

 On the other hand, many other spells have been modified only slightly (or not at all).
 In this case, they were deemed high enough quality as they were.

-## Getting Started
+## :beginner: Getting Started
-To get started with this repository, check out the [`spells/`](https://github.com/mythril-forge/homebrew-spells/tree/master/spells) folder!
+To get started with this repository, just check out the [`spells/`](https://github.com/mythril-forge/homebrew-spells/tree/master/spells) folder.

 Specific changes are detailed in each spell's entry.
-If a specific entry does not exist, then the spell has either been moved to a different level, renamed, or is no longer available.
+If an entry does not exist (such as *chill touch*), then the spell has either been moved to a different level, renamed, or is no longer available.
 In this case, I recommend searching for the spell using GitHub's search bar.

-If you find something you dislike, whether its a mechanical opinion or a flourish of english, please [create an issue](https://github.com/mythril-forge/homebrew-spells/issues) on this project!
+If you find something you dislike&mdash;whether its a mechanical opinion or a flourish of english&mdash;please [create an issue](https://github.com/mythril-forge/homebrew-spells/issues) on this project.
-Better yet&mdash;you can make a change to this project yourself!
+Better yet, you can make a change to this project yourself!
 Go ahead and fork this project, make changes, then [create a pull request](https://github.com/mythril-forge/homebrew-spells/pulls).

 ## :chart_with_upwards_trend: Completion Status
-This project's completion is sectioned off by each spell's level.
-Each level is assigned a status, which contributes to the project's overall completion.
-Here are the valid quality assurance statuses:
+Some of D&D's most diverse and deep character options are the spells themselves.
+Eight out of twelve classes have magic built into their core features, and the other four can gain magic in other ways.
+There are over 500 spells in this game.
+With that in mind, this particular subproject has to be split into more digestable chunks.
+Intuitively, each tier of magic can be managed in their own branch.
+That means there are ten branches in this repo that represent the ten tiers of magic.

+To rate this project's completion, marks of quality are attributed to each spell entry.
+Those marks of quality assurance are outlined below:
-- :shit: entry is unacceptable (worse than before)
+- :shit: this entry is unacceptable.
-- :x: entry has not been modified
+- :x: this entry has not been modified.
-- :blossom: entry has been modified, but has not been reviewed for QA
+- :blossom: this entry has been modified, but has not been reviewed for QA.
-- :star: personal QA pass validated on entry
+- :star: this entry has been personally reviewed and validated for quality assurance.
-- :star2: entry has been peer reviewed by at least 3 different people
+- :star2: this entry has been reviewed by at least three different people other than myself.
-- :stars: blogpost created on entry
+- :stars: this entry has a dedicated blogpost about its changes.
-- :white_flower: spell has been perfected/finalized
+- :white_flower: this entry is virtually perfect, and gets all the QA.

+Furthermore, each branch mentioned earlier is rated based on the lowest-rated spell entry stored there.
-Here is the current status on each spell level:
+Here is that outline:

-#### Spell QA
+#### Spell Tier QA
 | Spell Category | QA Mark   |
 |:--------------:|:---------:|
 | cantrips       | :star:    |